edimitchel/KeyboardEventHandler/README.md

 KeyboardEventHandler
 ====================

-Small tool for simplify management of keyboard event.
+Small tool to simplify management of keyboard event.

 How to use